-When he returned later in the summer, Frankland noticed she was still without shoes, or so the story goes, and when he asked her why she hadn’t bought any, she replied that she had, but she saved them for Sunday.
+When he returned later in the summer, Frankland noticed she still had no shoes, or so the story goes, and when he asked her why she hadn’t bought any, she replied that she had, but she saved them for Sunday.

 Charmed by her beauty and straightforward manner, Frankland offered to take her to Boston and give her an education.
 Her father was a fisherman with limited funds, and her family agreed.
 Agnes Surriage went to the city.

-There are a number of versions of Agnes’ story.
+Agnes’ story has a number of versions.
 Some say Frankland had gotten the girl pregnant and they raised the child as her sister’s.
 Other say the relationship only took a romantic turn several years later in Boston.
-Whatever the case, Charles and Agnes were almost certainly more than patron and ward, and they were not married.
+Whatever the case, Charles and Agnes were almost certainly more than patron and ward, and they did not marry.
 He did not want to marry a commoner.

 With his relationship with his mistress Agnes under increasing suspicion, Frankland decided to remove himself from Boston.
 In 1751, he erected a manor house for himself and his family in Hopkinton, Mass.
 Tended by slaves, the 130-acre estate afforded him the luxurious life of a country gentleman.
-And his relationship with Agnes could be somewhat shielded from the prying eyes of Boston.
+And he could shield his relationship with Agnes, at least somewhat, from the prying eyes of Boston.

 Here, they entertained wealthy friends, cultivated orchards, enjoyed musical evenings and supped with wine from an impressively stocked cellar.
 It would seem, for a time, that Frankland had managed to find a way to live his unconventional lifestyle.

 In 1754, however, he had to return to England.
-His uncle, baronet of Thirkelby, had died.
-The title would come to Frankland, but his uncle’s widow produced a will he had supposedly signed shortly before his death directing that his entire estate be left, not surprisingly, to her.
+His uncle, Baronet of Thirkelby, had died.
+The title would come to Frankland, but his uncle’s widow produced a will he had supposedly signed shortly before his death.
+It directed that his entire estate go, not surprisingly, to her.

 Frankland traveled to England to have the will overturned and an earlier will reinstated, which rewarded more of the family, including him.
-Frankland brought along Agnes Surriage on the trip, but quickly discovered their lifestyle was no more welcome in England than in America.
-She was shunned by his family, ostracized.
+Frankland brought along Agnes Surriage on the trip.
+But he quickly discovered that England welcomed their lifestyle no more than America.
+His family shunned Agnes, society ostracized her.

 Frankland was buried under a mountain of rubble.
 Beside him, a woman lay crushed to death.
 His cries, in the panicked crowds, were unheard.
 Agnes, however, set out to rescue him.
 Gathering up all the valuables the couple carried with them, she rushed into the streets and began pleading with passersby to help dig out her lover.